Legal records management may not be the most glamorous part of practicing law, but it is essential for attorneys—and can be efficient.

 4. Leverage records management software

 As an attorney, time is your most valuable resource.
 Yet, lawyers often lose a significant portion of their workdays on non-billable and administrative tasks.
-Specifically, the 2020 Legal Trends Report notes that lawyers spend an average of just 2.5 hours of an 8-hour workday on billable work.
+Specifically, the most recent Legal Trends Report found that lawyers spend an average of just 2.9 hours of an 8-hour workday on billable work.
 Tasks like manually searching for, storing, and managing legal records can account for some of that less efficient time.

 When it comes to legal records management, software can make daily workflows easier and improve your efficiency—freeing up your time and energy to focus on clients, billable work, and growing your law firm.
 Here are some of the key benefits of digital records management software: